SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 Priority and Associativity
 --------------------------

 ..
-NOTE: I've chosen to use ‘priority’ rather than ‘precedence’ here, as I think it's a clearer phrase to use.
+NOTE: I've chosen to use ‘priority’ rather than ‘precedence’ here, because I think it's a clearer phrase to use.
 ..
 QUESTION: Could priority and associativity be made clear as part of the hypothetical ‘show invisibles’ feature, to show the invisible parentheses implied by priority and associativity?

 It is important to consider each operator's *priority* and *associativity* when working out how to calculate a compound expression.
 These two principles are used to work out the order in which an expression should be calculated.